creadone/garant/README.md

 # Garant

-Gem help to prevents the collisions when generating a large number of hashes.
+Gem helps to prevent the collisions when generating a large number of hashes.
 For example you decided to try Ruby module `SecureRandom`:

 ```Ruby
 require 'set'